jorgeglezlopez/spark-arff-data-source/README.md

 # Learning paradigms

 In **traditional learning**, one object is represented by a single instance and associated with only one label.
-The problem is called classification whenever the label consist on a natural number, or regression if it is a real-valued number.
+The problem is called classification whenever the output label is a nominal value (class), or regression if it's a real-valued number.
 The following table represents an example of each case:

 <table>
  <tr><th>Traditional learning</th></tr>